Set in Stone (novel)

 Set in Stone is a children's fantasy novel written by Linda Newbery.
-It won the Costa Children's Book of the Year Prize for 2006, and was nominated for the 2007 Carnegie Medal.
+It received the Costa Children's Book of the Year Prize for 2006, and was nominated for the 2007 Carnegie Medal.

 Plot summary

 Samuel Godwin, an aspiring artist, is forced to drop out of art school following his father's death.
 Without any qualifications, he contemplates what to do for work.
 Wealthy businessman Ernest Farrow advertises for an art tutor for his two daughters, and Godwin successfully applies for the position.

 He moves into Farrow's mansion, Fourwinds, with adequate time to pursue his own art.
 Godwin becomes infatuated with Farrow's youngest daughter, Marianne, but questions remain unanswered.
 Marianne wanders the grounds at night, while her sister, Juliana, is always quiet and sad.
 Godwin discovers the previous art tutor, a talented sculptor, was sent away from Fourwinds before he finished his masterpiece.

 Major themes

 Although written as a children's book and nominated in awards categories for eight- to fourteen-year-olds, critics have said that it should not be read by under fourteen-year-olds due to the themes of incest in the book.
 The author, Linda Newbery, considers the book to be young adult fiction rather than specifically for children.

 The novel is set in 19th-century England, influenced by Wilkie Collins and Charlotte Brontë, with hints of Victorian gothic.
 The book alternates between the point of view of two different characters, in alternating chapters.